-What if the users forget the password?
+What if users forget the password?
 They will have to email you to request a new one, then copy that password and fill in the password form.
-This process is quite annoying and time-consuming.
+This process takes time and annoys users.

 This article defines what an access link is, how it benefits your users, and shows you how to create one using Password Protect WordPress Pro (PPWP Pro) plugin.
 Now, let’s get started with the basics.